maco4457/PPL-Paper/presentation.md

     >= “1” ..
 1
     11

 #14.
-Another difference: Lua's metatables#
-Metatables can be associated with a table or other value, and one of their uses is to facilitate "operator overloading", defining certain normally disallowed operations like dividing a table by another table

-#15.
-Python doesn't allow coercion of any types (and doesn't have metatables), so is *more* strongly typed.
+Python doesn't have automatic coercion, so is *more* strongly typed.
     >>> 1 + 1
     Output: 2
     >>> "1" + "1"